Somtuzy/Somtuzy/README.md

 <p>The Guy With The Crazy Ideas, and a Software Engineer building with JavaScript, TypeScript & other technologies.</p>

 <p>I am open to learning more everyday, and collaborations.
-You can visit <a href = "https://www.tehcville.com/meet-the-team?q=somtuzy">Somtuzy's Page</a> to know more about me, reach out on <a href = "https://www.linkedin.com/in/somtochukwu-onyeka-uzuakpunwa">LinkedIn</a> or via <a href = "mailto:somtuzy@tehcville.com">mail</a>.
+You can check me out on <a href = "https://www.tehcville.com/meet-the-team?q=somtuzy">Somtuzy's Page</a>, reach out on <a href = "https://www.linkedin.com/in/somtochukwu-onyeka-uzuakpunwa">LinkedIn</a> or via <a href = "mailto:somtuzy@tehcville.com">mail</a> to know more.
 </p>

 <p>